Table of Contents

 The NZ Curriculum has a strong focus on promoting digitally capable, global citizens.
 Access to individual devices allows for increased digital fluency, confidence and engagement.
 It also increases learning opportunities and feedback in real time.
 As a result, individual access to devices has become a basic requirement for learning in these years.

 At PBS, the Chromebook is our preferred device.
-These may be purchased through retail outlets, Norrcom or through the Whakaaro Hou Trust.
+These may be purchased through retail outlets or Norrcom

 - Learn more about our Bring Your Own Device Policy and Chromebooks.